 Lydia Pinkham never saw the full effect of her medicinal empire.
 She died in 1883, after being in business for only eight years, but her Vegetable Compound made the family fortune, grossing $300,000 annually at the time of her death and peaking in 1925 at $3.8 million.
 At the height of Prohibition in the 1920s, Lydia Pinkham’s Vegetable Compound was very popular with men also.
 They could get around prohibition because the compound contained 18 percent alcohol which, the ads claimed, acted as “a solvent and preservative”.

 Today Remifemin, a multi-million dollar herbal product containing black cohosh, claims to control menopausal depression and hot flushes.
-It is sold by GlaxoSmithKlein, one of the largest drug companies in the world.
 The review of scientific studies 129 years after the death of Lydia Pinkham shows that black cohosh is not an effective preventative or treatment for the hot flushes of menopause.
 However, it causes no known harm, and placebos can be very powerful.

 Medical students still sing of Lydia Pinkham today, and you can sing along with these lyrics, to the tune similar to “I Wish I Was an Oscar Meyer Weiner”: